Weighted Birkhoff Averages Accelerate Data-Driven Methods: Five Examples of Weighted Methods

 Taking $N = 1000$, the DMD and wtDMD matrices differ by $\mathcal{O}(10^{-3})$ in Frobenius norm for both $r = 11$ and $r=21$.
 Their eigenvalues are visually indistinguishable (left column of Figure \ref{fig:DMD}).
 A trivial mode at $\lambda=1$ corresponds to the mean flow, while the remaining modes lie approximately on the unit circle, representing oscillatory structures at harmonic multiples of the vortex-shedding frequency.
 We use the $N=1000$ results as benchmarks to compare accuracy for smaller $N$.

-The middle and right columns of Figure \ref{fig:DMD} show the relative errors of the DMD and wtDMD matrices (middle) and their eigenvalues (right) for $N = 10,20,\ldots,500$.
-For small datasets ($N \lesssim 100$), both methods perform similarly, but once $N \gtrsim 200$, the wtDMD errors drop by several orders of magnitude.
+The middle and right columns of Figure \ref{fig:DMD} show the relative errors of the DMD and wtDMD matrices (middle) and their eigenvalues (right) for $N = 10,20,\ldots,500$, { measured against the benchmark $N = 1000$.
+To compute eigenvalue errors, the $r$ eigenvalues of each DMD matrix are first sorted in decreasing order according to the real-valued quantity $\lambda \mapsto |1-\lambda|$, and the relative error is then taken with respect to the correspondingly sorted eigenvalues for $N=1000$.} For small datasets ($N \lesssim 100$), both methods perform similarly, but once $N \gtrsim 200$, the wtDMD errors drop by several orders of magnitude.
 Thus, weighting provides faster convergence without altering the asymptotic limit, an easy gain in accuracy from the same data.